bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/index.md

 simplification, LiDAR data, Delaunay traingulations, Voronoi diagrams, B-trees, quadtrees, parallel processing with OpenMP, cache-efficient algorithms, cache-efficient matrix multiplication and space-filling curves.

-This is a projects course --- the class will provide opportunities to implement and experiment with some of these algorithms.
+This is a projects course and will provide opportunities to design, implement and experimentally analyze some of these algorithms.

-**Learning objectives:**
+### Learning objectives

 - Understand  fundamental problems encountered in GIS and their algorithmic solutions
 - Understand the importance of algorithm design, complexity analysis and generally the interplay between theory and practice
 - Gain coding skills in C/C++  and work on a large project

-- Improve communication skills by give a presentation and write a paper
+- Improve communication skills through presentations and project reports/paper

-**Syllabus overview:**
+### Syllabus overview

-The list below is tentative and  very likely to change to best fit our needs.
+The list below is tentative and  very likely to change to fit our needs.

-- Data models (vector and raster; TINs; TIN representation)
+- Data models (vector and raster, TINs, TIN representation)
 - Contour lines
 - Modeling sea-level rise
 - Drainage: aspect, slope, flow accumulation, watersheds, sink-watershed partition, flooding and pfastetter labeling
 - Visibility: line-of-sight, viewshed, total viewshed
 - Parallelization with OpenMP
-- Lidar data; classification; lidar-to-raster and lidar-to-TIN
+- Lidar data:  classification, lidar-to-raster and lidar-to-TIN
 - Line simplification and surface simplification.
 - Delaunay triangulation and Voronoi diagrams.
+- Limitation of the RAM model and cache efficiency
 - Spatial indexing: B-trees,  Quadtrees and R-trees
 - Spatial operations:  nearest neighbor and k-nearest neighbors
 - Space-filling cuves: Z-order and Morton order

+### Course requirements

+The requirements for the class are attendance and active engagement during classes, and completion of projects and other assignments.
+Evaluation will be as follows:

+- __Class engagement: 20%__
+- __Projects: 80%__

+Note that __class engagement__ will significantly affect your grade.
+Examples of class engagement
+  include: attending class; consistently and independently engaging in discussions, volunteering answers, making observations, talking to your group and classmates about the material; and engaging on Slack.